Whale and Dolphin Watching Tenerife - Whale Seasons Guide and Packing List

 When Is the Best Time

 Tenerife is an excellent destination to spot whales and dolphins throughout the year.
-There are an estimated 400 pilot whales along the deep sea-water canyon in depths of 1000-1200 m.
+An estimated 400 pilot whales are found along the deep sea-water canyon, which has a depth of 1000-1200 m.
 They are usually spotted between Puerto Colon and Los Cristianos in the direction of La Gomera.
 Usually, you never get disappointed on a whale and dolphin-watching tour in Tenerife.

 A huge pod of spotted dolphins close to Puerto Colon